vroy/tape-measure/README.md

 # Tape Measure

 Tape Measure is a chrome extension that allows you to easily measure anything in a web page.
 Alt+click and move to start a ruler.
+Alt+click somewhere else without moving to remove rulers.

-To get started, simply download the tape-measure.crx file and install the extension in chrome.
+Click [here](https://github.com/exploid/tape-measure/blob/master/tape-measure.crx?raw=true) to download the extension and get started.